4 Questions to Ask Your Pulmonary Specialist

 Pulmonologists, or pulmonary doctors, specialize in treating serious, complicated, and often long-term respiratory diseases such as lung diseases, cystic fibrosis, lung cancer, asthma, emphysema, tuberculosis, and pneumonia.
 They can be found in a variety of medical settings, from hospitals to private practices and even sleep labs.
 They have extensive medical and educational experience and have been board certified to treat these types of severe respiratory conditions.

-If you’ve recently been diagnosed with a respiratory issue, or are looking for more insight into the pulmonary symptoms you’re experiencing, connect with us at Dr. Luis Mesa, MD.
+If you’ve recently been diagnosed with a respiratory issue, or are looking for more insight into the pulmonary symptoms you’re experiencing, connect with us at Dr. Luis J. Mesa, MD.
 Our team of highly trained and experienced pulmonary specialists would be happy to provide the care and treatment you’re looking for so that you can get back to feeling your best.
 Contact us today for more information or book online at your earliest convenience.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.